Bachelor of Biomedical Sciences

 Advanced Courses

 The advanced courses provide students with a foundation in the cellular, molecular and genetic basis of human diseases, as well as strategies for diagnosis.
 In the last year of study, students are required to undertake a Final Year Project or the Biomedical Innovation Team Project.
-The Final Year Project constitutes a capstone experience for students, allowing them to integrate their knowledge and apply experimental and informatics skills to solve defined problems by research.
-The Biomedical Innovation Team Project provides a capstone experience for students, allowing them to integrate their knowledge in biomedical sciences previously acquired, and knowledge in business and marketing introduced in this course to translate biomedical research to viable products.
+The Final Year Project constitutes a capstone experience for students, allowing them to integrate their knowledge and apply experimental and informatics skills to solve defined problems through research.
+On the other hand, the Biomedical Innovation Team Project provides a capstone experience for students, allowing them to integrate their knowledge of biomedical sciences with business and marketing knowledge taught in this advanced course so that they can translate biomedical research into viable products.

 Students are required to complete the following advanced courses: